brickbots/PiFinder/docs/source/BOM.rst

 Case hardware
 -------------

-In addition to the 3d printed parts detailed in the `Build Guide <./build_guide.md>`_ you'll need some bolts, heat-set inserts and standoffs to complete the build.
+In addition to the 3d printed parts detailed in the :doc:`Build Guide<build_guide>` you'll need some bolts, heat-set inserts and standoffs to complete the build.
 Everything is M2.5 and some of the lengths can vary a bit.

 .. list-table::
    :header-rows: 1